PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 79) Have you ever soldered any electronic kits?
 Have you ever designed your own PCB(s)?
 Describe.
 What is a Gerber file?

-80) If you create a circular buffer, what size of buffer might optimized code be slightly faster to execute? why?
+**80) If you create a circular buffer, what size of buffer might optimized code be slightly faster to execute? why?**

-81) Describe how to multiply two 256-bit numbers using any 32-bit processor without FPU or special instructions.
-Two or more methods?
+**81) Describe how to multiply two 256-bit numbers using any 32-bit processor without FPU or special instructions.
+Two or more methods?**

 ===============================================================================================================================

 Some questions for larger embedded systems might also be a good idea:

-What is a DSP?
+101. What is a DSP?

-What are virtual and physical addresses?
+102. What are virtual and physical addresses?
 What is a MMU?

-Describe different types of Cache.
+103.Describe different types of Cache.
 When do you need to flush the cache, when to invalidate cache?

-What is SIMD?
+104.What is SIMD?

-What is a Mailbox register?
+105.What is a Mailbox register?

-What is a Cacheline?
+106.What is a Cacheline?

-What is a Mutex?
+107.What is a Mutex?

-What is Scatter-Gather DMA?
+108.What is Scatter-Gather DMA?
 What is Ping-Pong DMA?

-What is WCET and where does it matter?
+109.What is WCET and where does it matter?

-What is Lockstep execution?
+110.What is Lockstep execution?

 ===================================================================================